codefellows/seattle-javascript-401d31/curriculum/class-34/lab/README.md

 * Your reducer's state should take the form of an array of objects with at least the following properties:
   * `id` a uuid
 	* `timestamp` a time object that represents the time when the object was created
-* create a category reducer in your your reducer directory
 * Your reducer should support the following actions: CREATE, UPDATE, DELETE.
 * Render the contents of your store using a JSX list.